South Korea pardons former President Park Geun-hye | DW | 24.12.2021

 Park Geun-hye was serving a 20-year jail term, upheld in January this year by the country's top court, for corruption after a sprawling scandal that forced her out of office in 2017.

-She was found guilty of colluding with her confidante Choi Soon-sil to receive tens of billions of won from major conglomerates.
+She was found guilty of colluding with her confidant, Choi Soon-sil, to receive tens of billions of won from major conglomerates.

+Park was accused of giving Choi, who held no official post, too much access to government business and of helping her extort top companies.

-She was also indicted on charges of illegally taking funds that were diverted from South Korea's intelligence agency's budget.
+Park was also indicted on charges of illegally taking funds that were diverted from the budget of South Korea's intelligence agency.

 The scandal prompted months of massive protests in the street.
 It also led to the arrest of the heads of two conglomerates, including Samsung Electronics.